ammarib/Reading-note-ib/index.md

 ## The growth mindset is the most popular topic now days, and it's the most important thing to keep the developing in our life keeps moving on .

+### How to keep keep yourself a growth mindset

-### Markdownfor me the top three priorities to keep yourself on the growth mindset track are :
+## for me the top three priorities to keep yourself on the growth mindset track are :
       1. BE compatitive
       2. learn from your mistakes
       3. Set your goals and stay motivated